KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\leads\routes.py:38`

 **Description**:
-The `get_leads_view` method is designed to configure and display a filtered view of sales leads in the EeazyCRM application by applying various filters such as search criteria, owner, date, source, and status, while also ensuring that the user has the necessary access permissions.
+The `get_leads_view` method is used to retrieve and filter lead data based on various parameters like search, owner, date, source, and status, and also checks access permissions.
+It is likely called by a controller or a route handler in the EeazyCRM application.

 ---